-Halloween is creeping up on us…. and one thing I’ve heard quite
+Halloween is creeping up on us.
+One thing I’ve heard quite

-a few people say is that they would love to decorate but are lacking time.
+a few people say is that they would love to decorate but don’t have time to do it.

 then one holiday after another, and prepping for family gatherings,

-I’ve recently received some messages from my readers
+Recently, I’ve received a few messages from my readers

 asking if I would share more how-to information

 and where I find inspiration at beside Pinterest.
 My sources might be surprising to you!

 Also, you’ll have a quick 1 minute DIY video picture slideshow that’ll show you step-by-step how I assembled the romantic Halloween vignette.